I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_file_rename_information.md

-`FileName`

-The first character of a wide-character string containing the new name for the file.
-This is followed in memory by the remainder of the string.
-If the <b>RootDirectory</b> member is <b>NULL</b>, and the file is being moved to a different directory, this member specifies the full pathname to be assigned to the file.
-Otherwise, it specifies only the file name or a relative pathname.

-`FileNameLength`

-Length, in bytes, of the new name for the file.

 `ReplaceIfExists`

 Set to <b>TRUE</b> to specify that if a file with the given name already exists, it should be replaced with the given file.
 Set to <b>FALSE</b> if the rename operation should fail if a file with the given name already exists.